britive/terraform-provider-britive/docs/index.md

 ### Configuring using environment variables

-In this configuration, the environment variables `BRITIVE_HOST` and `BRITIVE_TOKEN` are used to detect the host and token on the host machine.
+In this configuration, the environment variables `BRITIVE_TENANT` and `BRITIVE_TOKEN` are used to detect the tenant and token on the host machine.

 ```hcl
 provider "britive" {